Ops-Mage/Ops-Mage-API/README.md

 ## Description

 This is the official API for Ops Mage server-to-server communications.
-It is developed for the purpose of CMS or server-side programmatic platform enrichment.
+It is developed for the purpose of CMS integration or server-side programmatic platform enrichment.
+Ahead of integration consult your integration documents and Ops Mage representative to ensure classification systems are prepared for your domain(s).

 ## Base URL